 This week Sunday Folk …

-Almost Legendary Middle Studio - and if Les Barker has had his
+the Almost Legendary Middle Studio - and if Les Barker has

-car fixed he'll be calling in too.
-We'll also have a bit of a chat with
+had his car fixed he'll be calling in too.
+We'll also have a bit of

-some award-winning folkies… and help John Tams reinforce his
+a chat with some award-winning folkies… and help John

 Listen to the Performance: